 – Aphria Inc. (NYSE: APHA) (TSX: APHA) Irwin Simon told Bloomberg

 Those are some harsh words from one of Canopy’s key rivals.
-But considering it could take years for a deal to be finalized between Canopy and Acreage while the two have effectively locked themselves into the arrangement.
+But the skepticism may be warranted considering it could take years for a deal to be finalized between Canopy and Acreage.
+The two have effectively locked themselves into the arrangement based on the hope for U.S. federal legalization.

 Even one of Acreage’s largest investors isn’t convinced and is urging shareholders to vote against the deal.
 And other companies are skeptical.
 A big reason is it simply doesn’t add any capital today: